RaspberryPiFoundation/scratch-curriculum/en-GB/poetry-generator/index.md

 ## Save your project { .save }

-# Step 5: Animating the Analytical Engine { .activity }
+# Step 5: Animating the Analytical Engine { .activity .new-page }

 Let's animate your computer, so that it looks like it's generating poetry.